-The Making of "Smells Like Teen Spirit"
+The Making of Nirvana's "Smells Like Teen Spirit"

 Deemed the most "iconic song of all time," scientifically-speaking, by researchers at the University of London, Nirvana's "Smells Like Teen Spirit" made its live debut on April 17, 1991, at Seattle's OK Hotel.
+Less than five months later, on September 10, it was released as a single.

 Kurt Cobain, the band's frontman, wasn't usually very talkative during gigs; he mostly left the witty banter between songs to bassist Krist Novoselic and drummer Dave Grohl.
 On that night, however, Cobain couldn't help himself.
 The band was currently mulling over major label offers, and was ultimately two weeks away from signing with DGC, a Geffen record imprint.
 A shot at fame was imminent.
 "Hello.
 We're major label corporate rock sellouts," the man who would soon be a rock star told the boisterous crowd.

 Six months earlier, Cobain was holed up in the woods of Olympia, Washington.
-Cobain and Kathleen Hanna, singer/songwriter of the influential feminist riot-grrl punk band Bikini Kill, shared a bottle of Canadian Club whiskey and a goal on that October 1990 night: to deface a new teen pregnancy center, which Hanna described as "a right-wing con where they got teenage girls to go in there and then told them they were gonna go to hell if they had abortions.
+Cobain and Kathleen Hanna, singer/songwriter of the influential feminist riot-grrl punk band Bikini Kill, shared a bottle of Canadian Club whiskey and a goal on that October 1990 night: to deface a new teen pregnancy center, which Hanna described as "a right-wing con where they got teenage girls to go in there and then told them they were gonna go to hell if they had abortions."
 After doing some recon, Cobain was the lookout while Hanna made her way to the building and graffitied "Fake Abortion Clinic, Everyone."
 When it was Cobain's turn, he spray-painted "God is Gay" in six-foot red letters.

 The two spent the rest of the evening celebrating their victory and ended up at Cobain's place, where Hanna "smashed up a bunch of sh*t" then took out a Sharpie and wrote "Kurt Smells Like Teen Spirit" on Cobain's bedroom wall before passing out.
 Cobain loved the line so much that he decided to make it the title of one of his next songs.